p2panda/p2panda/p2panda-blobs/README.md

 It can be used to import, export and download blobs.
 Both in-memory and filesystem-based persistence options are provided.

+🚧 This library is under active development and the APIs are not yet considered stable for production use.
+Core data types and user-facing APIs may still undergo breaking changes.
+Stability guarantees will improve with the release of v1.0.0.

 ## License

 Licensed under either of [Apache License, Version 2.0] or [MIT license] at your option.